scandum/wolfsort/README.md

 ---------------------------------------------------
 Because this approach is the equivalent of an in-place MSD Radix sort the 256 buckets are in order once partitioning completes.
-The next step is to sort the content of each bucket usinge quadsort and wolfsort will be finished.
+The next step is to sort the content of each bucket using quadsort and wolfsort will be finished.

 Memory overhead
 ---------------